CollinAvidano/cs6262-research-project/README.md

 `template_checker.py`: Checks templates

 ## Packages
-This list may be non-comprehensive; we used a variety of programs and packages.
+This list may be non-comprehensive; we used a variety of programs and packages that are not easy to compile.

 `os
 configparser